 - Two letters of recommendation from members of the faculty who know the applicant well and who speak directly to the question of his/her ability to do graduate level work in the relevant departments.
 An applicant to the MTL Coterm should have secured an adviser prior to submitting the application.
 Normally, one of the letters of recommendation will be from the prospective adviser.

-Applicants are not required to take the GRE exam or to pay an application fee; however, if an applicant is admitted to the Coterm program and accepts, the Registrar does levy a fee for adding a new program.
+Applicants are not required to pay an application fee; however, if an applicant is admitted to the Coterm program and accepts, the Registrar does levy a fee for adding a new program.

 Applicants for the Coterminal Master’s degree are advised to consult the Stanford Bulletin and must check with the Registrar’s Office regarding University requirements.